bonswouar/dotfiles/README.md

 All you need is:
 - `Mod + Shift + ?` will show a rofi menu that lists all key bindings

-Note: Bindings originally made for an **AZERTY** keyboard
+_Note: Bindings originally made for an **AZERTY** keyboard_

-Note²: Only Sway binding will work by selecting & pressing Enter on rofi
+_Note²: Only Sway binding will work by selecting & pressing Enter on rofi directly_

 ## Scripts